aramaiah/emersonlab.github.io/jobs/sv_postdoc_2017.md

 ## Apply

-Interested applicants should send application materials to J.J.
-Emerson [at this Google Forms application document](https://goo.gl/forms/2gxnB35T4mmSpyKl1).
+Interested applicants should send application materials [via the UCI Recruit website](https://recruit.ap.uci.edu/apply/JPF04423).
+Instructions for applying are there as well.
+Be prepared with the following:

 Applications should include:
-* contact information;
-* education information;
 * full academic CV;
+* cover letter;
-* research statement explaining the candidate’s previous research experience and future research objectives; and
+* research statement explaining your previous research experience and future research objectives; and
 * contact information of two or more references.